Container Vegetable Garden Ideas

 Half Barrels

-Half barrels are containers that are great for planting a variety of plants, such as a salad garden or a plant that will have a larger root system, such as a vining plant like cucumbers or squash.
+Half barrels make excellent containers for growing a wide variety of plants.
+They’re ideal for a salad garden or plants with larger root systems, such as vining cucumbers or squash.

 Feed Bag